S1d3man/My-CTF-Writeups/DownUnderCTF 2023/web/secure blog/Readme.md

 DUCTF{oRm_i_g0oF3d_uP_m1_r3lAsHunSh1p5!}

-{% note %}
+## Note
-In this challenge, I also knew how nginx proxy works in some way.
+In this challenge, I also figured out how nginx proxy works in some way.
 It seems that nginx will url-decode once, and then proxy the request to upstream server.

 Because we can actually use "/api%252F%252E%252E%252Fadmin" to access the admin page in Django, it will redirect us to "/admin/login/?next={triple url-encoded path}".

 But I don't know why, if I use that method to access "/api%252F%252E%252E%252Fadmin%252Flogin", it will return a 404.
 Might have to dig into this to find out what happend.
-{% endnote %}